LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-landscape.md

-**Sqlite.org is entirely focussed on its existing scope and traditional user needs** and [SQLite imposes strict limits](https://sqlite.org/about.html) for example “Think of SQLite not as a replacement for but as a replacement for fopen()” which eliminates many of the possibilities LumoSQL is now exploring that go beyond any version of fopen().
+**Sqlite.org is entirely focussed on its existing scope and traditional user needs** and [SQLite imposes strict limits](https://sqlite.org/about.html) for example “Think of SQLite not as a replacement for Oracle but as a replacement for fopen()” which eliminates many of the possibilities LumoSQL is now exploring that go beyond any version of fopen().
 Many things that SQLite can used for are [declared out of scope](https://sqlite.org/whentouse.html) by the